 An additional fee of $50 will be charged to participants who fail to comply with program requirements or drop out of the program without advance notice.
 This fee is charged via the participant's Penn student account.

 Boot Camp is designed for students who have an approved dissertation proposal, have completed at least initial stages of their research, and who are actively working on drafts of a dissertation chapter or section.

 Because Boot Camp is limited to 20 students, priority is given to students who have not participated in a boot camp before.
 If you have participated in a previous two-week Boot Camp, you can request to be placed on a wait list and will be able to register if seats are available one week before the camp begins.

-Each day will include a 4-hour mandatory writing session from 9am to 1pm.
-Participants have the option to stay until 5pm.
+Each day will include required group check-ins and individual writing sessions from 9:00 AM to 1:00 PM.
+Participants have the option to stay until 4:30 PM.
 Weekends are off.

-Each participant will have an assigned work station, and must obey the Boot Camp Rules, which will be discussed during the orientation session of the Boot Camp.
+Each participant will have an assigned work station, and must follow all Grad Center and Boot Camp Rules, which will be discussed during the orientation session of the Boot Camp.

 Boot Camp participants must bring their own laptops and all materials (e.g., books, data) that are necessary.
 These items can be secured in the Grad Center for the duration of Boot Camp.

 All participants are asked to make a serious commitment to the program.
-To encourage this sustained commitment, we charge $50 fee to those campers who do not abide by the rules or complete the program.
+To encourage this sustained commitment, we charge $50 fee to participants who do not abide by the rules or complete the program.

 All extenuating circumstances must be documented in writing before the start of Camp.
 If your circumstances would cause too much absence or disruption, we will forfeit your seat to another student and refund your supply fee.
 Please contact firstname.lastname@example.org if you have any questions regarding this issue before registering.
 We will discuss pre-noted and emergency absences in detail during the orientation.
 As a general rule, we suggest that all students make-up their lost time during the afternoon optional time period.